-- Peel the cucumber.
-Cut it in half, then scoop out the seeds with a spoon.
-Using a box grater, grate the cucumber into very thin strips.
-Place the cucumber in a fine mesh strainer, and squeeze out as much liquid as possible.
+- Peel the cucumber, cut it in half, then scoop out the seeds with a spoon.
+Grate the cucumber using a box grater, then place the shreds in a fine mesh strainer and squeeze out as much liquid as possible.
 Sprinkle with kosher salt, then let stand for at least 10 minutes to drain any remaining water.
 Squeeze once more to drain.

-- Finely dice 1 garlic clove, and chop 1 tablespoon fresh dill.
+- Mince 1 clove garlic and chop 1 tablespoon fresh dill.

-- When the cucumber is ready, mix cucumber, garlic, dill, 18 ounces Greek yogurt, 1 ½ tablespoons white wine vinegar, 1 tablespoon olive oil, ¼ teaspoon kosher salt, and a few grinds of fresh ground pepper.
-Refrigerate for 1 to 2 hours (or more) so the flavors can marry.
+- When the cucumber is ready, mix cucumber, garlic, dill, 18 ounces Greek yogurt, 1 ½ tablespoons white wine vinegar, 1 tablespoon olive oil, ¼ teaspoon kosher salt, and a few grinds of fresh ground black pepper.
+Refrigerate for at least 1 to 2 hours so the flavors can marry.
 Keeps up to 1 week in the refrigerator.

-- To serve, drizzle with olive oil; if desired, garnish with olives and a dill sprig.
+- To serve, drizzle with olive oil; if desired, garnish with olives and a sprig of dill.
 Serve with pita, crackers, or vegetables.